 Developing Metal 2-based apps is even easier with the redesigned tools for debugging and profiling in Xcode.
 Dive into the enhanced Metal Frame Debugger and explore techniques for fine-tuning graphics and compute workloads.
 Learn about accessing detailed GPU performance counters, and check out new support in Metal System Trace for optimizing VR apps.

-And not forgetting Advanced
+And not forgetting Advanced Optimization Tools.

 But first, the frame debugger.